radiant-rstats/docker/install/rsm-msba-windows.md

 winget install -e Microsoft.VisualStudioCode;
 ```

-With VSCode installed locally on your host OS, you can connect to a running container by adding the below to `~/.ssh/config` and selecting `docker_local` from the options listed by `Remote SSH: Connect to Host...`
+With VSCode installed locally on your host OS, you can connect to a running container by adding the below to `C:/Users/your-user-id/.ssh/config` and `~/.ssh/config` and selecting `docker_local` from the options listed by `Remote SSH: Connect to Host...`

+> Note: You still have to replace `your-user-id` in the text below to your usedname on the server

 ```bash
 Host docker_local